Strategies for Teaching Quantitative Concepts Online

 Discussion Boards in Quantitative Education

-Regarding the use of discussion boards amongst undergraduate business students, Tsai and Tsai (2013) identified four distinct conceptions of online argumentation: (1) reflecting on and extending ideas, (2) negotiating ideas, (3) expressing ideas, (4) discussing ideas, and four approaches to online argumentation: (1) evaluating postings making careful reflections (2) getting responses for enhancing understanding, (3) replying to postings and adding to ideas, (4) finding the related information
+Regarding the use of discussion boards amongst undergraduate business students, Tsai and Tsai (2013) identified four distinct conceptions of online argumentation: (1) reflecting on and extending ideas, (2) negotiating ideas, (3) expressing ideas, and (4) discussing ideas.
+They also identified four approaches to online argumentation: (1) evaluating postings making careful reflections (2) getting responses for enhancing understanding, (3) replying to postings and adding to ideas, and (4) finding the related information.

 • Students need to be provided with ongoing opportunities to learn.